xywei/tidy/doc/index.rst

 Welcome to Tidy's documentation!
 ================================

-Tidy is a document manager.
+Tidy is a flexible document manager.

 Table of contents
 =================